LYK-love/LYK-love.github.io/source/_posts/Instruction-Set-Architectures.md

 # Instruction set architectures

-Instruction set architectures (ISA) is a contract between hardware and software.
+Instruction set architectures (ISA) is a contract between **hardware** and **software**.

-* Instruction format specifies: virtual memory, number of registers, size of registers, exception, and etc.
+* Instruction format specifies: instruction format, virtual memory, number of registers, size of registers, exception, and etc.

 # Features of ISAs